 “Some local ears were stung by the lyrics, and several persons complained to the Toledo Area Chamber of Commerce and to WSPD-TV, which carries the Carson show, that the song was appalling, degrading, ridiculous, and in rotten taste.
 And they were serious,” Gearhart wrote.

 So Gearhart contacted John Denver, who was in New York City recording a new album, and found “that for a no-account slanderer, John Denver is disgustingly pleasant and easy to talk to.”
-(I told you, this was all really good-natured)
+(As stated, this was all really good-natured.)

 “I’ve never gotten an adverse reaction to the song.
 Former Toledoans have come up to me after the show and laughed about it.
 And they all say it’s true…it’s really less about Toledo then about all the seemingly boring places people go to,” Denver said.
 Why Toledo?
 “Well, Toledo sounded better than Fargo.”